-The following table contains a summary of the activities that we consider present the highest risk of slavery and human trafficking in the industries in which we operate, with, in each case, a summary of the steps we have in place to avoid these affecting our activities or our supply chains.
+The following table contains a summary of the activities that we consider present the highest risk of slavery and human trafficking in the industries in which we operate,

-Industry Risk Steps Taken Conditions and treatment of workers in third party factories that supply Exertis and its suppliers with technology products located in higher risk countries for slavery and poor working conditions and/or limited legal protections.
-Factory audits undertaken by our Quality team include an extensive range of questions designed to identify actual or potential violations of workers' rights, human rights and local laws, including assessing the potential for modern slavery and people trafficking.
-Any factory not meeting the standards set out in our policies and procedures in this area (see further sections 4 and 5 below) automatically fail the audit.
-Wherever possible corrective actions will be agreed immediately with the factory to resolve the identified issues.
-Where this is not possible, we will not purchase products from the factory.
-Over the past year, Exertis has rationalised its list of own brand supplying factories from 39 to 23 (a reduction of 41%) with a view to creating stronger partnerships with our supplying factories who share our ethical values and policies.
-As an emerging risk area for the Technology division is the risk of Uighur Muslim slave or forced labour being used in the production of products origination in the Xianjiang region of China.
-This situation is being monitored and additional due diligence is being undertaken as appropriate.
-The recent invasion of Ukraine by Russian forces has resulted in a significant displacement of Ukrainian citizens.
-This may increase the risk of slavery and human trafficking in some parts of Europe.
-We are monitoring this risk and will, with our suppliers, continue to do so, in addition to providing support where we can.
+Industry Risk Steps Taken

+Conditions and treatment of workers in We have enhanced our due diligence

+third party factories that supply Exertis processes and controls with additional

+Hammer Ltd and its suppliers with screening and assessments for both

+technology products located in higher factories and suppliers including

+risk countries for slavery and poor checking entities against the Global

+working conditions and/or limited legal Slavery Index and Corruptions

+protections Perception Index, asking questions designed to identify actual or potential

+violations of workers' rights, human

+rights and local laws, including assessing

+the potential for modern slavery and

+people trafficking.
+In addition, we have

+enhanced our onboarding processes to

+monitor risk at a product level.

+·

+Any factory and supplier not meeting

+the standards set out in our policies and

+procedures in this area (see further

+sections 4 and 5 below) automatically

+fail the audit.

+Wherever possible corrective actions

+will be agreed immediately with the

+factory and / or supplier to resolve the identified issues.
+Where this is not

+possible, we will not purchase products from the factory.

+As an area of continuing focus for the The situation is being monitored, and

+Technology division is the risk of Uighur additional due diligence has been

+Muslim slave or forced labour being implemented.

+used in the production of products

+origination in the Xianjiang region of We have independent third-party

+China labour and human rights audit firms

+who can perform onsite ethical and

+traceability audits in the event that

+specific issues are identified as part of

+the onboarding due diligence screening

+process

+The ongoing war in Ukraine by Russian forces has resulted in a significant displacement of Ukrainian citizens.
+This may increase the risk of slavery and human trafficking in some parts of Europe

+We are monitoring the risk and will, with our suppliers, continue to do so, in addition to providing support to do so.
+Furthermore we have enhanced our screening on all suppliers to support monitoring the risk